kimnetics/JetBrains-Academy-FileTypeAnalyzer/README.md

 ## Description

+This project is a command line application that scans a directory of files and compares the files against a list of patterns to identify the type of the files based on their contents.

+The project introduced several pattern matching algorithms.
+It started with a Naive approach, moved on to the Knuth–Morris–Pratt algorithm and then the Rabin–Karp algorithm.

+Over several phases, the project also increased the scale of the pattern matching being done.
+It started with a single pattern against a single file and finished with a list of patterns against a directory of files.

+The project introduced multithreading as a way to improve response times of the pattern matching being done.
+In the final version of the code, pattern matching is done using threads in a thread pool.
+They monitor and pull files to analyze from a queue loaded by the main program.

+## Notes

 The relative directory structure was kept the same as the one used in my JetBrains Academy solution.

 The program logs to a file called "analyzer.log" in your home folder.